reuse-city/thingdata-server/docs/api/federation.md

 - See [Advanced Operations](advanced-operations.md) for conflict resolution
 - See [Example Workflows](../workflows.md) for practical examples
 - See [Core API](README.md) for basic operations

-Would you like me to:
-1. Add more examples?
-2. Add configuration documentation?
-3. Add troubleshooting guides?
-4. Create implementation guides?